Richard Koll: Interwar period

 Following the Armistice, Koll served with Freikorps as a member of the Guard-Cavalry-Rifle-Division and took part in the suppressing of Spartacist uprising led by communists.
 He then served with various Freikorps units until mid-October 1919, when his unit was integrated into newly created Reichswehr.
 Koll then served as Leader of Signals-Platoon of Reichswehr Group Command 2 under General Roderich von Schoeler in Kassel until January 1921, when he was ordered for instruction to the Pioneer school in Munich.

 Koll was then assigned to 2nd Motor Transport Battalion in Berlin and served successively as Company commander and as Adjutant & Welfare Officer.
-During his time with that unit, he attended Technical University of Berlin and also completed several instructions including military expertise course with the Inspection for Weapons & Equipment; Troop Signal course; and Pyrotechnical course.
+During his time with that unit, he attended the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) and also completed several instructions including military expertise course with the Inspection for Weapons & Equipment; Troop Signal course; and Pyrotechnical course.
 He was promoted to Oberleutnant in July 1925.

 By the end of January 1931, Koll retired as Hauptmann due to Reichswehr budget cuts, but was able to return to active duty in November that year.
 He was assigned to 6th Division in Münster and served as company commander in divisional 6th Motor Transport Battalion until October 1935, when he assumed duty as Adjutant of 2nd Panzer Brigade.
 While in this capacity, Koll was promoted to Major in January 1936.

 Koll assumed command of 2nd Battalion of 11th Panzer-Regiment in October 1937 and led his unit during the occupation of Sudetenland in October 1938.
 He was promoted to Oberstleutnant in March 1939.
-The regiment subsequently received Czech-built Panzer 35(t) captured from the Czechoslovak Army, which were superior to the Panzer I and Panzer II the battalion had been equipped with.
+The regiment subsequently received the Czech-built Panzer 35(t) captured from the Czechoslovak Army, which was superior to both the Panzer I and Panzer II with which the battalion had been previously equipped.